Control Flow: Teaching Programs to Choose and Repeat

 }

-⚠️ Pitfall Warning Even if a branch has only one line of code, add the curly braces.
-It's not about typing a few extra characters—it's about preventing ambiguity and bugs during future maintenance.
-If you add a line of code and forget to add the braces, the logic changes completely.
-Many coding standards (including the Linux kernel style) strictly enforce this.
+⚠️ Pitfall Warning Even if a branch has only one line of code, add curly braces.
+This isn't just about typing a few extra characters; it's about preventing ambiguity and bugs during future maintenance—when you add a line of code and forget to add the braces, the logic changes completely.
+Many coding standards (including the Linux kernel style) enforce this rule.

 = vs == — Another Classic Typo